 COMPANY IN RESIDENCE, METRO ARTS:

-Margi’s company 4change coaching is Company in Residence at Metro Arts, 2015 and 2016.
-She has initiated two programs: The Re-enchantment Project, working pro bono with artists to re-dream their stories and The Women in Theatre Bridge Club, a group of women who are creating bridges within the theatre industry to ensure gender parity.
+Margi’s company 4change coaching was Company in Residence at Metro Arts, 2015 and 2016, where she initiated two programs: The Re-enchantment Project, working pro bono with artists to re-dream their stories and The Women in Theatre Bridge Club, a group of women who are creating bridges within the theatre industry to ensure gender parity.